✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Table of Contents

-What Is Model Context Protocol and Why Does It Matter? #
+What Is Model Context Protocol and Why I Use It #

-Model Context Protocol (MCP) is an open standard that lets AI systems access external tools, data sources, and workflows through a unified client-server architecture.
-Anthropic introduced MCP on November 25, 2024, then donated it to the Linux Foundation's Agentic AI Foundation in December 2025—cementing its role as the interoperability layer for AI agent ecosystems.
+I build AI automations for a living, and Model Context Protocol (MCP) has become my go-to standard for connecting AI agents to external tools, data sources, and workflows.
+When Anthropic introduced MCP on November 25, 2024, then donated it to the Linux Foundation's Agentic AI Foundation in December 2025, it cemented itself as the interoperability layer I rely on for production AI agent ecosystems.

-MCP solves what Anthropic calls the N×M integration problem: previously, connecting N different LLM applications to M different data sources required N×M custom integrations.
+MCP solves what Anthropic's documentation calls the N×M integration problem: previously, connecting N different LLM applications to M different data sources required N×M custom integrations.
 Every new data source needed bespoke connectors for every AI client.
-MCP inverts this—write one server, connect any client.
+I watched this problem compound across client projects until MCP inverted the entire model—write one server, connect any client.
+This is why I now prompt AI to build MCP servers rather than writing custom integration code from scratch.

-Before MCP, integrating Claude with your codebase meant building a custom tool layer.
-Integrating it with Slack, Notion, or your CRM meant separate auth flows, separate API wrappers, separate error handling.
-MCP standardizes these integrations at the protocol level:
+Before MCP, I spent hours on each client project building custom tool layers for Claude.
+Integrating with Slack, Notion, or their CRM meant separate auth flows, separate API wrappers, separate error handling.
+MCP standardizes these integrations at the protocol level—so now I prompt AI to generate the server structure once, and it works across every client I implement:

 Before MCP After MCP